How to apply

 - Two academic references (or if appropriate to the programme applied for, one could be from your employer).

-- Degree transcript(s) - originals or certified photocopies:
+- Academic transcript(s) for all prior degrees - originals or certified photocopies:

 EU and international applicants - if you are currently studying outside the UK or have obtained your qualification(s) outside the UK

 UK applicants - if you are currently studying in the UK or have obtained your qualification(s) in the UK and your university provides transcripts.
 If you are not a recent graduate send certified copy(s) of relevant qualifications.
 University of Birmingham graduates do not need to provide transcripts or copies of degree certificates, however we advise applicants who graduated prior to 2000 to provide copies of their qualifications as they may take longer to verify.

 - Certificate to show competency in the English language, if English is not your first language and you have already taken a test (See English language requirements ).

 - Personal statement, approximately 5000 characters, explaining why you are interested in studying on your chosen programme.
 Alternatively, you can type this within your application.